 What if my only Kiva language is English?

 If you do not have advanced skills in any Kiva language you may still apply to the program.
 Kiva works with partners in many countries where English is the language of business – these are represented by Kiva’s “Anglophone portfolio.”
-There are placements available in the U.S. as well (see below).

 If accepted to the program and assigned to a placement within Kiva’s Anglophone portfolio, you will still be expected to prepare for your service by studying basic conversational skills in the native language of the country where you are placed.
 Your ability to connect with borrowers in the field will be greatly enhanced by having a few key phrases to use in these interactions.